Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Rich Approaching the First Decision Point in Vilarinho, Portugal on the Central Route of the Camino PortuguésRich Approaching the First Decision Point

 The young woman in the wheelchair was checking her guidebook to see which way she should go.
 We quickly reached the decision point, and I, being a nurse with lots of physical rehabilitation experience, introduced myself and started chatting with her.
-I asked her if I could be of assistance to her.
+I asked her if I could be of assistance.

 The young woman introduced herself as Magdalena, from Austria (no there are no kangaroos there - ha - our inside joke), and she stated that she was trying to select the best wheelchair route.
 We listened to her decision-making process.
-She wanted to see the historic bridge on the route straight on, but was worried that the Way following the bridge would be too hard for her to negotiate.
-The alternative was to stay on the busy EN306.
+She wanted to see the historic bridge, built in 1185 and a historic mill, on the route straight on, but was worried that the Way following the bridge would be too hard for her to negotiate.
+The alternative for her was to stay on the busy EN306.

 Without hesitation, Rich, whose own sister was in a wheelchair for many years, said, "Come with us, we'll push you out on the other side!"
 I looked at Matt for confirmation, and he also quickly agreed that he would help push her.
 We agreed that running along the busy highway was no choice at all.
 We would all have to see the bridge!

-We set off on the forward route, which shortly leaves the EN306 to the right and proceeds to steeply descend toward the River Ave and the 12th Century bridge.
-Along the way is the Monumental Gate to pilgrims, below.
+We set off on the straight and forward route, which shortly leaves the EN306 to the right and proceeds to steeply descend toward the River Ave and the 12th Century bridge.
+This is the alternative route in orange, on my map above and is the best for wheeled pilgrims.
+Along the way is the Monumental Gate to pilgrims, below, which the official route eventually passes through.

 Monumental Pilgrim's Gate, Ponte do Ave, Portugal on the Central Route of the Camino PortuguésMonumental Pilgrim's Gate

-12th Century Bridge ~ Ponte D. Zameiro, Ponte do Ave, Portugal on the Central Route of the Camino Portugués12th Century Bridge ~ Ponte D. Zameiro
+12th Century Bridge ~ Ponte D. Zameiro12th Century Bridge ~ Ponte D. Zameiro

 Magdalena Gazes Into the Water at the Ponte D. Zameiro, in Ponte do Ave, Portugal on the Central Route of the Camino PortuguésMagdalena Gazes Into the Water at the Ponte D. Zameiro